404JayNotFound/PythonMathInterpreter/README.md

 ---

 ## 🧭 **Overview**
-The **Python Math Interpreter** demonstrates how a computer can transform raw human input (in the form of mathematical expressions) into meaningful output.
+This **Python Math Interpreter** demonstrates how a computer can transform raw human input (in the form of mathematical expressions) into meaningful output.
 It breaks down the process into three main stages: tokenization (lexer), parsing (parser), and evaluation (evaluator).
 These steps mirror the fundamental processes used in programming languages, compilers, and advanced mathematical engines, providing an ideal foundation for learning about how computers interpret data.

 ---